 Fix 4: Enable Test Mode

-If the above methods didn’t fix the issue, then try running the game in test signing mode.
+If the above methods didn’t fix the issue, try running the game in test signing mode.
 To do so, follow these steps:

 - Now enter the below command and hit Enter: